Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 South America’s oldest ski resort debuted in 1938 and today features a full-service village at its base.

-Making it even better is that nearby Bariloche is Argentina’s bona fide ‘ski town‘ full of breweries, world-class restaurants and chocolate shops.
+Nearby Bariloche is Argentina’s only bona fide ‘ski town‘ full of breweries, world-class restaurants and chocolate shops.

 New & Improved Ski Slopes